acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 The new to quizbowl discount is intended for schools that did not send a team to any mainstream collegiate academic tournament (not counting exclusively novice tournaments) before September of the competition year prior to the current one, and which have no players who competed in non-novice collegiate tournaments during that same period.
 Hosts do not owe ACF any money for teams receiving the new to quizbowl discount.
 Any money they do pay is the host’s.
 Normally, such teams will pay around $50.
 ACF asks for the cooperation of tournament directors in welcoming new teams into quizbowl by taking significantly less money from such teams.

 Host teams (also called “house teams”) do not owe ACF anything and are not required to write packets.
 However, they have the option of writing a packet for the host team to save money.
 If the host team (or any combination of the host team and host-provided staff) writes an acceptable packet by the no-penalty deadline, then they will receive a $50 discount from the total amount that they owe to ACF.

 ACF does not expect hosts to lose money by allowing a team into their tournament.
 In the unlikely event that a strict reading of these guidelines implies that the hosts owe ACF more money for a particular team than that team actually is supposed to pay the hosts, then the amount the hosts owe ACF will be adjusted downwards.

 ## Financial viability
 Based on past tournaments, hosts can expect the average ACF event to attract 8 to 12 teams and bring in a gross amount of $1500.
-Hosts should expect to spend about $200 on prizes and other logistical costs of your tournament.
+Hosts should expect to spend about $200 on prizes and other logistical costs.
-Of the remaining $1300, hosts should expect $650 to go to the editors, and about $650 in profit.
+Of the remaining $1300, hosts should expect to pay $650 to ACF, and keep about $650 in profit.
 Obviously, these numbers can vary significantly in any direction depending on the circumstances of the host’s particular tournament, but generally hosts have found hosting ACF events to be a positive contribution to quizbowl as well as a good way to raise money for their own tournament-attendance schedule.

 ## Payment from Hosts to ACF
-ACF uses a host payment system, in which hosts should collect payment from teams, and ACF will collect fees from the hosts.
+ACF uses a system in which hosts collect payment from teams, and then ACF collects payment from the hosts.
-After host sites are confirmed, the treasurer will contact each host to provide ACF’s payment information, and to identify any possible stumbling blocks in the payment process (such as vendor or other tax forms that must be filled out, etc.).
+After host sites are confirmed, the treasurer will contact each host to provide ACF’s payment information, and to identify any possible stumbling blocks in the payment process (such as vendor or other tax forms that must be filled out).
-Hosts are responsible for invoicing teams attending their site promptly after they register (see fees above).
+Hosts are responsible for invoicing teams attending their site promptly after they register (see [Fees](#fees)).
 ACF will make every effort to bill hosts for the cost of their tournament within 1 week of the event.
-Hosts should remit payment to ACF within 8 weeks after their tournament is run.
+Hosts should remit payment to ACF within 8 weeks after the tournament.
 If payment is not remitted within 8 weeks, ACF may assess a $50 penalty fee (see [Penalties](#penalties-for-egregious-hosting-violations)).

 # Details about bidding for ACF Nationals
 The bidding process for ACF Nationals occurs over the summer immediately following the previous ACF Nationals.
 ACF’s goal is to announce a site no later than September 15, so that teams may have the entire academic year to plan their trips before Nationals occurs in April.
 The primary factors in choosing a Nationals site include the need to rotate the tournament to different areas of the country over time, and the need to staff a tournament of 40 or more teams.

 For ACF Nationals, the host school will receive $25 per team in attendance for use of the rooms, $15 per staffer provided, and the right to enter one host team for free.
 If the host team would normally be required to write a packet, then they must do so by the no-penalty deadline.
 Additional host teams will also be free, but will be allowed only if the tournament has adequate staff, and still must write packets by the no-penalty deadline if required to do so under the packet guidelines.

 If ACF Nationals is officially designated as being “co-hosted” by multiple teams, then the other teams, besides the one at whose school the tournament is physically occurring, will also receive $15 per staffer provided.

-The rest of the entry fees for ACF Nationals goes to the editors.
+The rest of the entry fees for ACF Nationals goes to ACF.
 ACF will provide staff meals, and cover other normal tournament expenses such as printing.

 # Penalties for egregious hosting violations